NaaVRE/NaaVRE-containerizer-service/README.md

 ### Generate JWT

 To test the service, you need to generate a test JWT token.
-To do this, you can go to https://jwt.io/ and set the folling payload:
+To do this, you can go to https://jwt.io/ and set the following payload:

 ```json